AD&D Dismemberment Benefits: How Payouts Are Typically Calculated

 For the complete breakdown with examples, see: https://www.careproinsurance.com/accidental-death-benefit-life-insurance

 To check benefit amounts and options, start here: https://instantquotes.instabrain.io/ Note: This page is for general information only (not legal or tax advice).
 Coverage, terms, and availability vary by state and are subject to underwriting.
-Disclaimer: This content is for general informational purposes only and isn't legal or tax advice.
-Policy availability, terms, and pricing vary by carrier and are subject to underwriting and state rules.
+Educational material only; it isn't professional legal, tax, or medical advice.
+Availability, pricing, and terms differ by carrier and depend on underwriting and state regulations.

 Frequently Asked Questions